SingingTree/CardMatchPyglet/README.md

 window.push_handlers(on_mouse_press)
 ```

 Add that code after you create the window but before the app starts running.
+The application will now print out "Mouse Pressed" whenever you click in the window.
+Neat, not wildly useful, but neat.

+The x and y arguments to `on_mouse_press` are the coordinates where the mouse was clicked within the window.
+We can use these values to control how clicks are treated.
+Which is to say, we could use these values to tell if a user is clicking on a card or not!
+And if so, which card.